New Supervisors’ Course for 9-1-1 ECPs TCOLE #3796

 Instructor: Tina Chaffin

-Tina started her career with 9-1-1 in 1996 in Plano, Texas.
-Throughout childhood, Tina wanted to be a teacher.
-Sitting in classroom training on the first day of 9-1-1 training, she made a goal.
-The goal was to be the person who teaches 9-1- 1 Emergency Communication Professionals (ECPs).
-Tina is extremely passionate about the 9-1-1 profession and advocates for ECPs in many ways.
-Tina is the Past-President of the Texas 9-1-1 Trainer (TNT) group and has been involved with the group for over 15 years.
-Tina founded the National 9-1-1 Trainer Forum, holding a yearly conference for 9- 1-1 trainers from around the nation.
-Tina is also involved with APCO International Committees and has published numerous articles in the APCO Magazine.
-Tina firmly believes in the recognition of ECPs and pushes the topic every chance she gets.
-Recently Tina launched an online training site, intending to provide relevant, quality, low-cost training for ECPs around the United States.
+Chaffin started her career with 9-1-1 in 1996 in Plano, Texas.
+Throughout childhood, Chaffin wanted to be a teacher.
+Sitting in classroom training on the first day of 9-1-1 training, she made a goal to teaches 9-1-1 emergency communication professionals (ECPs).
+Chaffin is extremely passionate about the 9-1-1 profession and advocates for ECPs in many ways.
+Chaffin is the past-president of the Texas 9-1-1 Trainer (TNT) group and has been involved with the group for over 15 years.
+Chaffin founded the National 9-1-1 Trainer Forum, holding a yearly conference for 9-1-1 trainers from around the nation.
+Chaffin also is involved with APCO international committees and has published numerous articles in the APCO Magazine.
+Chaffin firmly believes in the recognition of ECPs and pushes the topic every chance she gets.
+Recently, Chaffin launched an online training site, intending to provide relevant, quality, low-cost training for ECPs around the United States.

-Since 1996, Tina has worked as a 9-1-1 dispatcher, call-taker, and trainer for large and small cities alike.
-She also has experience working as a ECP at an International Airport and a 4-year college.
-Tina currently works in an Emergency Communications Center (ECC), dispatching police and fire, to ensure her skills are up-to-date.
+Since 1996, Chaffin has worked as a 9-1-1 dispatcher, call-taker, and trainer for large and small cities alike.
+She also has experience working as a ECP at an International Airport and a four-year college.
+Chaffin currently works in an emergency communications center dispatching police and fire to ensure her skills are up-to-date.

 Tina has provided classroom training for the majority of her career.
-Additionally, Tina has presented at National and State conferences throughout the US.
+Additionally, Chaffin has presented at national and state conferences throughout the US.
 In addition to working in an ECC, Tina currently trains an average of 650 hours per year.

 Licenses/Certifications: